 The Joint Planning Advisory Council (JPAC) has a shared vision to jointly coordinate planning efforts for the greater good of the regions and the State of Arizona.
 It is the intent of the Maricopa Association of Governments (MAG), the Pima Association of Government (PAG), the Central Arizona Governments (CAG) and the Sun Corridor Metropolitan Planning Organization (SCMPO) to coordinate their respective planning activities and cooperatively work together to foster a successful and economically viable Sun Corridor in the state of Arizona.

 On December 17, 2009, MAG, PAG, and CAG signed a resolution stating their desire to jointly coordinate planning efforts in the Sun Corridor.
 At the JPAC meeting in December 2013, the newly formed SCMPO was welcomed into the JPAC.
 These agencies are located adjacent to one another with linked economies and acknowledge that regional planning issues transcend jurisdictional boundaries.
 These Metropolitan Planning Organizations (MPOs) also recognize that they collectively comprise 82 percent of the population of the State of Arizona based upon the July 1, 2013 official population estimate developed by the Arizona Department of Administration and 84 percent of the FY 2013 sales tax collections.

 In the past, MAG, CAG, and Pinal County have participated in many joint planning studies, such as the Southeast Maricopa/Northern Pinal County Study, the Commuter Rail Strategic Plan, and the Hidden Valley Transportation Framework Study, for the betterment of the overall region.
-To further demonstrate regionalism, MAG and CAG share three member agencies in common (Apache Junction, Gila River Indian Community and Queen Creek), and PAG and CAG share one member agency in common (Marana).
+To further demonstrate regionalism, MAG and CAG share five member agencies in common (Apache Junction, Gila River Indian Community, Queen Creek, Florence and City of Maricopa), and PAG and CAG share one member agency in common (Marana).

-The JPAC was established to identify mutually agreed upon goals and interests, provide guidance on possible technical assistance and joint planning activities, and enhance the communication and cooperation among the policymakers in the three regions.
-At the time the JPAC was formed, then Chair of MAG, Councilwoman Peggy Neely, City of Phoenix, stated that “We cannot let a chance to address our long-term shared opportunities go by.
-Through mutual cooperation and planning, the Sun Corridor could hold the key to harnessing Arizona’s economic future.”
+The JPAC was established to identify mutually agreed upon goals and interests, provide guidance on possible technical assistance and joint planning activities, and enhance the communication and cooperation among the policymakers in these regions.